SoftwareAG/c8y-docs/content/microservice-sdk/http-bundle/microservice-nodejs.md

 {{< product-c8y-iot >}} provides SDKs for developing microservices using C# or Java.
 Nevertheless, you are free to choose the tech-stack of your preference to develop a microservice as long as it fulfills the [general requirements](/microservice-sdk/concept/#requirements).

 In this example you will learn how to create and deploy a Node.js-based microservice.
-The application exposes endpoints to verify if the microservice is up and running and get some of the environment variables.
+The web app exposes endpoints to verify if the microservice is up and running and get some of the environment variables.

 It uses the {{< product-c8y-iot >}} [@c8y/client JavaScript library](https://www.npmjs.com/package/@c8y/client) to subscribe to alarms.
 When a new alarm is created, a Slack channel gets notified.